Protocol Wars: Technical aspects

 Russell notes that Cohen, Postel and others were frustrated with technical aspects of OSI.
-The model defined seven layers of computer communications, from physical media in layer 1 to applications in layer 7, which was more layers than the network engineering community had anticipated.
+The model defined seven layers of computer communication, from physical media in layer 1 to applications in layer 7, which was more layers than the network engineering community had anticipated.
 In 1987, Steve Crocker said that although they envisaged a hierarchy of protocols in the early 1970s, "If we had only consulted the ancient mystics, we would have seen immediately that seven layers were required."
 Although some sources say this was an acknowledgement that the four layers of the Internet Protocol Suite were inadequate.

 Strict layering in OSI was viewed by Internet advocates as inefficient and did not allow trade-offs ("layer violation") to improve performance.
 The OSI model allowed what some saw as too many transport protocols (five compared with two for TCP/IP).
 Furthermore, OSI allowed for both the datagram and the virtual circuit approach at the network layer, which are non-interoperable options.

+By the early 1980s, the conference circuit became more acrimonious.
+Carl Sunshine summarized in 1989: "In hindsight, much of the networking debate has resulted from differences in how to prioritize the basic network design goals such as accountability, reliability, robustness, autonomy, efficiency, and cost effectiveness.
+Higher priority on robustness and autonomy led to the DoD Internet design, while the PDNs have emphasized accountability and controllability."

+Richard des Jardins, an early contributor to the OSI reference model, captured the intensity of the rivalry in a 1992 article by saying "Let's continue to get the people of good will from both communities to work together to find the best solutions, whether they are two-letter words or three-letter words, and let's just line up the bigots against a wall and shoot them."